calref/cboe/rsrc/schemas/readme.md

 node, which should be set to `2.0.0`.
 This is a way to indicate the _format version_; if the format ever changes, the value of this attribute will also be changed.

+Some elements that contain text content are automatically wrapped in a `CDATA` declaration by the scenario editor.
+The rest are never wrapped in a `CDATA` declaration.
+As a result, while the game will correctly load `CDATA` declarations in any text element, it's only safe to use them in elements where the scenario editor would use one.

 There are some types that are common:

 * Booleans - a boolean is one of the strings "`true`" or "`false`".
 * Points - a point is an element with two attributes, `x` and `y`.
 It has no content.
 * Rects - a rect is an element with four attributes: `top`, `left`, `bottom`, and `right`.
 It has no content
-* Timers - a timer is an element whose content is the node to call, with an attribute `freq` specifying how many moves to wait between calls.
+* Timers - a timer is an element whose content is the number of the node to call, with an attribute `freq` specifying how many moves to wait between calls.

 Scenario Header
 ---------------